Deborah Solomon: Journalism

 Solomon began her career writing about art for various publications, including The New Criterion.
 For most of the 1990s, she served as the chief art critic of The Wall Street Journal.
 She has written extensively about American painting and is a frequent interviewer on art subjects.
 She has also written three biographies of American artists.
-She is often confused with a Pulitzer Prize-winning journalist of the same name, Deborah B. Solomon, who now works at The New York Times.

-In 2003 The New York Times Magazine hired her to do a regular weekly column in which she interviewed various people.
+In 2003, The New York Times Magazine hired her to author a regular weekly column in which she interviewed various people.
 She became "an expert at forcing her subjects... to say something" and developed a reputation as a "bulldog" interviewer, "one of the toughest interviewers around."
 According to Kat Stoeffel in an opinion piece for The New York Observer, Solomon's weekly "Questions For" column "has been a slow-burning controversy since Ms. Solomon’s debut in 2003.
 Ms. Solomon’s editing practices (despite the weekly disclaimer) led some of her subjects–including Tim Russert, Ira Glass, and Amy Dickinson–to cry foul.
 But then some weeks’ interviews–Das Racist comes to mind–seemed to redeem the whole practice."

 On November 29, 2010, at the 92nd Street Y in New York, Solomon interviewed actor Steve Martin regarding his new novel, An Object of Beauty, which is based in the New York art world.
 The interview became "a debacle" when, midway through the conversation, a Y representative handed Solomon a note asking her to talk more about Martin’s movie career.
 The next day, the Y issued an apology and refund offer to the audience.

 In an op-ed in The New York Times, Martin, a serious art collector, praised Solomon as an "art scholar" and said he would have rather "died onstage with art talk" than discuss movie trivia as the Y apparently preferred.

 On February 4, 2011, Solomon stepped down from writing her weekly column to write in house and continue her biography of Norman Rockwell.
 She was "encouraged by the paper’s top brass to continue writing for the paper" and has stated she will continue "asking as many impertinent questions as possible.”
 In 2010, Solomon was ranked by the Daily Beast as one of "The Left's Top 25 Journalists."